-Below you will find an annotated
+Below you will find various resources for

-about effective teaching programs based on Applied Behavior Analysis
+based on Applied Behavior Analysis (ABA);

-CT FEAT Newsletter.
+issues of the CT FEAT Newsletter.

 Recommended Books